Exploiting nodes symmetries to control synchronization and consensus patterns in multiagent systems: Bipartite synchronization

-Definition \ref{def:bipartite_sync} implies that the collective behavior emerging from the network dynamics will encompass two groups of nodes synchronized onto two different common solutions related via the symmetry $\gamma$.
+Definition \ref{def:bipartite_sync} implies that the collective behavior emerging from the network dynamics will encompass two clusters of nodes synchronized onto two different common solutions related via the symmetry $\gamma$.
 Note that this is a more general definition than that presented in \cite{altafini2013consensus} where the scalar asymptotic solutions considered therein agree in modulus but differ in sign.
-In our case the two solutions $s$ and $s^\ast$ still share the same norm\footnote{This can be immediately proved by using the fundamental properties of orthogonal matrices} but are related by the more generic symmetry transformation $\gamma$.
+In our case the two solutions $s$ and $s^\ast$ still share the same norm but are related by the more generic symmetry transformation $\gamma$.